stengunn/110-fall2018/weekly_materials/week11/animationExercise.md

 13. Feel free to use rotoscope effects to alter other elements of the video clip such as garments, gloves, face-guards, background (you can add scenery and other characters if you wish)

-**Rotoscoping Deliverable**

-When you are finished, use Export -> Render Video to make an mp4 file out of the rotoscoped clip.
+14. When you are finished, use Export -> Render Video to make an mp4 file out of the rotoscoped clip.
 Use an H.264 codec and pick a preset (for instance "Android phone 360p Widescreen") which will result in a reasonably small file size.

-Upload the resulting video file YouTube (it can be either public or unlisted), and post the URL to the dropbox in myCourses, no later than 6pm on Saturday, November 19th.
+Save it with the file name rotoscope.mp4 in the "week11" folder you created in Part 1.

+## Exercise Deliverables

+Upload the week11 folder, which should contain the name.gif and the rotoscope.mp4, to your igme110 folder on banjo.rit.edu.
+If you choose to work on this on your own rather than coming to class on Thursday, the URL for your finished animation must be submitted to the myCourses dropbox by the beginning of Thursday's class.
+If you come to class on Thursday, it is due by 6pm on Saturday, November 11th.